 iPhone Volume Settings

 iPhones have a Sound Check option that limits the output volume for earbuds.
-I’m not sure but I think the Sound Check is automatically enabled.
+By default, the Sound Check is automatically enabled.
 Disabling that option will let you reach the max sound volume limit on the earbuds.

 Newer iPhone versions also let you adjust EQ settings.
 You can choose one of many EQ options.
 If you set EQ settings on Loudness, your earbuds volume will significantly increase.
 There are also Bass Boosters and EQ settings for a specific genre.